 Uniquely on this list, Engine OS is an embedded platform.
 That means the software runs off DJ gear without the need for a laptop.
 Currently, Engine OS runs on Denon DJ gear – the Prime series of hardware, and the Numark Mixstream Pro/Pro+ to be precise.
 In combination with the built-in WiFi on those units, you can stream without wires from the services it offers.

 Those services are Tidal, SoundCloud Go+, Beatport and Beatsource, with the recent addition of Amazon Music Unlimited for certain newer units (see above).

-Many people find the combination of WiFi browsing of “all the world’s music”, and the lack of a laptop with these units to be a real gamechanger in their thinking about streaming in DJ software.
-We can’t see it being long before Pioneer DJ starts introducing similar innovations into its hardware.
+Many people find the combination of WiFi browsing of “all the world’s music”, and the lack of a laptop with these units to be a real game-changer in their thinking about streaming in DJ software.
+We can’t see it being long before Pioneer DJ/AlphaTheta starts introducing similar innovations into its hardware.

-As of Traktor Pro 3.5, users have access to Beatport and Beatsource streaming services – we’re hoping to see more added soon enough.
-The initial bugs have been ironed out and they work fine.
+As of Traktor Pro 3.5, users had access to Beatport and Beatsource streaming services – we’re hoping to see more added soon enough.
+The initial bugs have been ironed out and the platforms work fine.

 Technically, it’s a minefield.
 Practically, if the venue is licensed for music performance, you should be OK (no guarantees, we’re not lawyers).
 You’re better off with Beatport or Beatsource if this question worries you, because they are touted as pro DJ services.
 (On the other hand, inside VirtualDJ, Deezer is clearly marked as “for personal use only”).